 Youth in care ‘age out’ of the system at age 19 losing all support from their foster parents, social workers, government programs, along with any financial assistance.
 Other young people may have a family to fall back on, but former youth in care often have no one, making pursuing post-secondary education and future careers challenging.

 Many demonstrate enormous resiliency in the face of adversity and have worked incredibly hard to position themselves to pursue post-secondary education.
-In fact, 85% of students receiving Youth Futures funding continue their studies.*
+In fact, 93% of students receiving Youth Futures funding continue or complete their studies.

 are under government care in the Province of B.C.

 of B.C.’s homeless population were in in government care at some point in their lives

 of youth turning 19 and leaving care this year will be on income assistance within six months

 Recognizing the vital role that education plays in helping a young person realize their potential, the Youth Futures Education Fund provides low-barrier access to funds to support living expenses to youth who have aged out of the foster care system and are attending a post-secondary institution on a tuition waiver.

 The majority of Youth Futures funding is spent on text books and supplies and expenses like food and damage deposits.

 are the basic living expenses for students, including rent, phone, internet, transit, and food